bvieuble/bvieuble.github.io/_posts/2025-05-26-tuto-heatmaps.md

   each heatmap to be displayed in the top right corner of the plot (e.g., L-DSD, F-DBD, or R-SBS).

-Our data directory `dircsv`, containing the heatmaps' plot data, looks as follows:
+Our data directory `dircsv` looks as follows:
 ```
 dircsv
 ├── bounds